ewpratten/ewpratten.com/content/_index.md

 ## About me

-I'm a Canadian software developer, 3D artist, photographer, musician, [blogger](/blog), amateur radio operator, and general maker of things.
-I love to experiment with little-used technologies, and specialize in *making things interconnect*.
+<span class="description">I'm a Canadian software developer, 3D artist, photographer, musician, [blogger](/blog), amateur radio operator, and general maker of things.
+I love to experiment with little-used technologies, and specialize in *making things interconnect*.</span>

 <!-- I am a first-year college student, studying Software Engineering at Sheridan College.
 I develop software both as a hobby, and professionally, and have been programming since I was in the 5th grade.
 I am also a Canadian amateur radio operator (callsign **VA3ZZA**), and the former Lead Software Developer at [Raider Robotics](https://github.com/frc5024). -->